getodk/central-frontend/README.md

 Install npm, then install Node package dependencies with `npm install`.

 Install NGINX.
-Depending on how you install it, you may need to change the absolute paths in Super Adventure's [`nginx.conf`](/nginx.conf).
+Depending on your OS and how you install NGINX, you may need to change the absolute paths in Super Adventure's [`nginx.conf`](/nginx.conf).

 You will also need to set up [Jubilant Garbanzo](https://github.com/nafundi/jubilant-garbanzo).